 Nourish - Gluten Free Orange and Almond Cake

+This orange and almond cake is a variation of a classic Spanish cake which is made without flour or butter.
 Its wonderful moist and rich texture comes from the surprising blend of whole pulped orange and ground almonds.

 - Place the whole oranges in a pan of water and bring to the boil.